occrp-attic/krauler/README.md

 # krauler

-A minimalistic web crawling tool.
+A minimalistic web crawling library for python.